How Newcastle can follow Man City to build a super club

 With many fans dreaming of world stars arriving in the next transfer windows, how can Newcastle - and the Saudi Public Investment Fund which now owns 80% of the club - build for future success and what sort of pitfalls should they avoid?

-Here Rigg reveals his six steps for building a club to challenge the existing elite.
+Speaking to The Sports Desk podcast, Rigg reveals his six steps for building a club to challenge the existing elite.

 - Listen to The Sports Desk podcast: Can Newcastle build a global super club?